• Skip to primary navigation

 • Pattern Template (Find it at end of this post.)

-You can also use woven fabric, but you'll need to finish the edges to avoid fraying.
-To use another material, cut out two pieces of the fabric, adding an extra ½-inch of seam allowance on all edges.
-Stack the fabric with right sides facing together, then sew around the pieces ½-inch from the edge.
-Leave a small opening unstitched.
-Turn the case inside out through the opening, then hand stitch the opening closed.
-Press flat and follow directions for attaching the strap ... a ribbon would work great to hold the case together.
+PRO TIP: You can also use woven fabric, but you'll need to finish the edges to avoid fraying.
+For others materials, cut out two pieces of the fabric, adding an extra ½-inch of seam allowance on all edges.
+Stack the fabric with right sides facing together, then sew around the pieces ½-inch from the edge, leaving a small opening unstitched.
+Turn the case inside out through the opening, then hand stitch the opening closed, and press flat.
+Follow the directions for attaching the strap (a ribbon would work great!).

 Supplies for the glasses case on a wood table.

-Cut out the template, and wrap it around your sunglasses to make sure it fits.
+2. Adjust the template.
+Cut out the template, then wrap it around your sunglasses to make sure it fits.
 If you need to, make adjustments to the template, such as adding or subtracting width or height.

 Hands tracing the sunglasses pattern onto a piece of suede.